KnightHacker2000/Pokegram/README.md

 ### like & unliking posts
 ![like](like.png)
 Users can like or unlike one or more posts by clicking like (love shaped) button in each post at home page.
-When user like a post, The button will change from grey to red.
+When user like a post, The button will turn red.
-When user unlike a post, The button will change from red to grey.
+When user unlike a post, The button will turn grey.
 ### Comment on posts
 ![comments](comments.png)